marekkarbarz/EntityFramework.Docs/entity-framework/ef6/get-entity-framework.md

 ### Installing the EF NuGet Package

-You can install the EntityFramework package by right-clicking on the **References** folder of your project and selecting **Manage NuGet Packages…**
+You can install the EntityFramework package by right-clicking on the **References** folder of your project and selecting **Manage NuGet Packages?**

 ![ManageNuGetPackages](../ef6/media/managenugetpackages.png)